 Measure Measure description/ rate calculation Eligible members Continuous enrollment Allowable gap Controlling High Blood Pressure (CBP) <140/90 mm Hg The percentage of members ages 18 to 85 with a documented outpatient diagnosis of hypertension with a most recent blood pressure reading of <140/90 mm Hg.
 Results are based on reporting of appropriate CPT II codes.
 Members ages 18 to 85 as of December 31 during the applicable measurement year.
 The measurement year.
 No more than one gap in continuous enrollment of up to 45 days during the measurement year.
 Developmental Screening in the First 3 Years The percentage of children screening for risk of developmental, behavioral, and social delays using a standardized screening tool in the 12 months preceding or on their first, second, or third birthday.
 Children who turn 1, 2, or 3 years of age between January 1 and December 31 of measurement year.
 Children who are enrolled continuously for 12 months prior to the child's first, second, or third birthday.
 No more than one gap in enrollment of up to 45 days during the measurement year.
 To determine continuous enrollment for a Medicaid beneficiary for whom enrollment is verified monthly, the beneficiary may not have more than a one-month gap in coverage (i.e., a beneficiary whose coverage lapses for two months or 60 days is not considered continuously enrolled).
-Hemoglobin A1c Control for Patients with Diabetes (>9%) (HBD) The percentage of members ages 18 - 75 with diabetes (Type 1 and Type 2) with hemoglobin A1c (HbA1c) testing HbA1c poor control (>9.0%).
+Glycemic Status Assessment for Patients with Diabetes (GSD) (>9.0%) The percentage of members 18-75 years of age with diabetes (types 1 and 2) whose most recent glycemic status (hemoglobin A1c [HbA1c] or glucose management indicator [GM1]) was at Glycemic Status >9.0%.
 Members with diabetes ages 18 - 75 as of December 31 of the measurement year.
 The measurement year.
 No more than one gap in enrollment of up to 45 days during the measurement year.
 Lead Screening The percentage of children 2 years of age who had one or more capillary or venous lead blood tests for lead poisoning by their second birthday.
 Children who turn 2 years old during the measurement year.
 12 months prior to the child's second birthday.
 No more than one gap in enrollment of up to 45 days during the 12 months prior to the child's second birthday.
 Plan All-Cause Readmissions - Observed/ Expected Ratio The number of acute inpatient stays during the measurement year that were followed by an unplanned acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
-For the Observed to Expected Ratio calculation, the rate will be represented by the count of observed 30-day readmissions (ObservedCount) divided by the count of expected 30-day readmissions (ExpectedCount) for each age group and totals.
+For the Observed to Expected Ratio calculation, the rate will be represented by the count of observed 30-day readmissions (ObservedCount) divided by the count of expected 30- day readmissions (ExpectedCount) for each age group and totals.
 Members ages 18 to 64 as of the Index Discharge Date.
 365 days prior to the Index Discharge Date through 30 days after the Index Discharge Date.
 No more than one gap in enrollment of up to 45 days during the 365 days prior to the Index Discharge Date and no gap during the 30 days following the Index Discharge Date.